cocos/cocos-docs/en/physics/physics-rigidbody.md

 ### Limit the Motion

-#### By Hibernating
+#### By Sleeping

-When hibernating a rigid body, it empties the rigid body of all its forces and velocities, bringing it to a stop.
+When Sleeping a rigid body, it empties the rigid body of all its forces and velocities, bringing it to a stop.

 ```ts
 if (rigidBody.isAwake) {